Salesforce terms starting with D

 View term → - DonationSalesBeginner

 A Donation in Salesforce represents a single contribution from a donor to a nonprofit organization.
-In the Nonprofit Success Pack (NPSP), Donations are stored on the standard Opportunity object, with Type = "Donation" and configurable Stage values (Prospecting, Pledged, Posted, Paid, Closed Won) reflecting the donation lifecycle.
-In the modern Nonprofit Cloud, Donations are represented through the standard Gift Transaction object, separating them cleanly from the sales-pipeline Opportunity model.
+In the Nonprofit Success Pack (NPSP), Donations are stored on the standard Opportunity object with Type = Donation and configurable Stage values (Prospecting, Pledged, Posted, Paid, Closed Won) reflecting the donation lifecycle.
+In the modern Nonprofit Cloud, Donations live on the dedicated Gift Transaction object, separating them cleanly from the sales-pipeline Opportunity model.
 Each Donation captures the donor (linked through Account, Contact, or Account-Soft-Credit), the Amount, the Close Date (gift date), payment method, designation (which fund or program receives the gift), associated Campaign, and any matching gift, in-kind valuation, or attribution details.
-Donations are the operational unit of nonprofit fundraising - every dollar received maps to a Donation record, providing the queryable financial backbone for revenue reporting, donor stewardship, IRS Form 990 compliance, and grant-funder accountability.
+Donations are the operational unit of nonprofit fundraising.
+Every dollar received maps to a Donation record, providing the queryable financial backbone for revenue reporting, donor stewardship, IRS Form 990 compliance, and grant-funder accountability.

 View term → - Draft ArticleServiceBeginner